 - (1) The full corporate name, including city and state of the company shall appear in prominent print on the cover page of the policy.
 "Prominent print" means, for example, all capital letters, contrasting color, underlined or otherwise differentiated from the other type on the form. - (2) A marketing name or logo may also be used on the cover page of the policy provided that the marketing name or logo does not mislead as to the identity of the company. - (3) The company's complete mailing address for the home office or the office that will administer the policy shall appear on the cover page of the policy.
 The cover page of the policy shall include a telephone number of the company and, if available, some method of Internet communication.
 The telephone number of the insurance department of the state where the policy is delivered or issued for delivery is also required on either the cover page or the first specifications page. - (4) Two signatures of company officers shall appear on the cover page of the policy. - (5) A Right to Examine Policy provision that shall appear on the cover page of the policy or is visible without opening the policy. - (6) A form identification number shall appear at the bottom of the form in the lower left hand corner of the form.
 The form number shall be adequate to distinguish the form from all others used by the company.
-The form number shall include a prefix of ICCxx (where xx represents the appropriate year the form was submitted for filing) to indicate it has been approved by the Interstate Insurance Product Regulation Commission.
+The form number shall include a prefix of ICCxx (where xx represents the appropriate year the form was submitted for filing) to indicate it has been approved by the Interstate Insurance Product Regulation Commission. - (7) A brief description that shall appear in prominent print on the cover page of the policy or be visible without opening the policy.
+The brief description shall contain at least the following information:

-- (7) A brief description that shall appear in prominent print on the cover page of the policy or be visible without opening the policy.
-The brief description shall contain at least the following information: - (a) A caption of the type of whole life coverage provided; for example, Single Premium Whole Life Insurance; - (b) A reference to survivorship coverage and an indication that insurance is payable on the death of the last insured to die, or when all insureds have died; - (c) An indication as to whether the policy is participating or nonparticipating; and - (d) An indication of any war risk exclusion in the policy. - (8) For any policy that has cash value, the policy shall clearly and prominently disclose that, if the owner surrenders the policy, such surrender may result in a substantial penalty because the cash value of the policy may be less than the premium paid.
+- (a) A caption of the type of endowment coverage provided; for example, Single Premium Endowment Life Insurance; - (b) An indication as to whether the policy is participating or nonparticipating; and - (c) An indication of any war risk exclusion in the policy. - (8) For any policy that has cash value, the policy shall clearly and prominently disclose that, if the owner surrenders the policy, such surrender may result in a substantial penalty because the cash value of the policy may be less than the premium paid.